Skip to main content

 • INSERT, UPDATE, and DELETE statements return the number of affected rows

-• You can override the default database for a specific query
+• You can override the default database for a specific query from a dropdown

 SQL Analysis